canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 passed to the Pro service running on Ubuntu WSL instances.
 If not, Ubuntu Pro is disabled on the instances.

-Pre-installed on each instance of Ubuntu on WSL is an Ubuntu Pro client and a Landscape client.
+Pre-installed on each instance of Ubuntu WSL is an Ubuntu Pro client and a Landscape client.
 After a Pro token is provided through the GUI, the Windows agent can send a command to the Ubuntu Pro client to execute pro-attach on active instances.